TheNoyesLab/WGS_SNP_pipelines/docs/Salmonella_enterica_outbreak_test_analysis.md

 rm -rf run_samples
 ```

-* There were errors processing some samples.Elapsed time = 17359.759876
+* There were errors processing some samples.Elapsed time = 17359.759876 (4.8 hours , 7.8 min/sample)